 Developing a coherent and robust framework for e-evidence, supported by comprehensive implementing regulations, is therefore a precondition for the effective use of such material in criminal trials and for a CJS that can respond to the demands of the digital age.
 The starting point must be a reassessment of Indonesia’s foundational procedural principles from the perspective of e-evidence, to ensure that the emerging framework is consistent with the core values of a fair criminal process and with internationally recognised standards.
 Only by aligning rules on e-evidence with the transborder and volatile character of digital data, whilst remaining anchored in established legal guarantees, can the law mediate between technological change and traditional legal protections.
 The article seeks to advance the existing framework on admissibility by offering a critical and constructive analysis tailored to the particular challenges of Indonesia’s multifaceted legal system and by formulating proposals aimed at ensuring rigorous, consistent and just outcomes in an increasingly digital judicial environment.

+This article is further justified by the absence of any systematic analysis of the persistence of analogue evidentiary logic within Indonesia’s evolving digital procedural framework.
+Whilst the KUHAP reform has increasingly accommodated e-evidence, scholarship has yet to examine in a sustained way how the new framework continues to inherit assumptions, categories, and methods of proof rooted in an analogue model.
+By foregrounding that unresolved tension, the article makes an original contribution to the study of criminal procedure in the digital age.

-WhilstThe article is structured in five main parts.
+The article is structured in five main parts.
 Following the introductory discussion, Section 2 examines the challenges and inadequacies of Indonesia’s existing legal framework for e-criminal evidence.
 It begins by assessing whether KUHAP 2025 provides a sufficient procedural foundation, with particular attention to the problem of recognising e-evidence without constructing a coherent legal architecture for its definition, search, and seizure.
 It then analyses the contribution of the EIT Act, before turning to the changing scope of Praperadilan (pre-trial review) and its implications for the admissibility of e-evidence under both the old and new legal regimes.
 The final sub-section of Section 2 argues that the law must move beyond mere authenticity and legality by embedding reliability as a distinct and essential requirement of e-criminal evidence.
 Section 3 then focuses on open-source e-criminal evidence, highlighting the legal ambiguities, risks of procedural circumvention, and recurring problems of volatility, integrity, and chain of custody.
 Section 4 considers SNI ISO/IEC 27037:2014 as an important but underutilised resource for improving Indonesian practice.
 Building on these analyses, Section 5 sets out proposals for reform, arguing that Indonesia’s e-criminal evidence framework must still be fundamentally adapted to the realities and risks of the digital age.

 2. Challenges and Inadequacies in Indonesia’s Legal Framework for e-Criminal Evidence